STATEMENT OF PURPOSE

 Agree that no dog that has an inherited homozgous or suspected homozgous fault will be bred from.

-No mating will take place between two dogs that are siblings, half siblings, parents, grandparents or aunts and uncles of each other.
+No mating will take place between two dogs that are siblings, half siblings, parents or grandparents of each other.
 Cousins will be considered with a breeding plan in place to reduce Coefficient Of Relationship (COR) in subsequent generations.

 A bitch/dam may have a maximum of 4 litters registered, a dog/sire 8*

-No bitch should rear a litter on consecutive seasons, and in any case, must have no more than one litter in any 12-month period.
+No bitch should rear a litter on consecutive seasons, or in any case, must have no more than one litter in any 12-month period.

 No bitch is to be mated so as to whelp before she is 24 months old.

-No bitch is to be mated so as to rear a litter post her 8th year.
+No bitch is to be mated so as to whelp post her 8th year.

 Not breed if considered deleterious to the health of dog, bitch or puppies by a veterinarian for any reason.